 Grace and peace from Marcus

 And that water is a picture of baptism, which now saves you, not by removing dirt from your body, but as a response to God from a clean conscience.
-It is effective because of the resurrection of Jesus Christ."
-1 Peter 3:20b-21
+It is effective because of the resurrection of Jesus Christ.
+1 Peter 3:21

 Grace and peace from Marcus